 You will need to apply for a building permit for a patio if any of the following apply:

-Note: A freestanding patio should be located no less than 900mm from the dwelling and a minimum distance of 500mm from the lot boundary however may be considered when compliant with Part 3.7 Fire Separation of the National Construction Code 2019 Vol 2.
+Note: A freestanding patio should be located no less than 900mm from the dwelling and a minimum distance of 900mm from the lot boundary and be compliant with Part 3.7 Fire Separation of the National Construction Code 2019 Vol 2.

 You will need to apply for a building permit for a pergola or if any of the following apply: